ssanj/babyloncandle/posts/2019-05-01-why-are-default-parameter-values-considered-bad-in-scala.md

 ### Breakout Separate Methods

-If you don't want to supply all the parameters each time, consider creating separate methods for the parameters you do care about.
+If you don't want to supply all the parameters each time, consider creating separate methods for the situations you care about.

 In the case of the bug with the Database refactoring, we could have pulled out some extra methods: